Updated: January 29, 2018

 Is Pinterest’s target audience changing?

-Pinterest has truly everything from fashion, to home décor, to health, to arts and crafts ideas, to recipes and everything in between.
-You can design your dream home, plan your dream wedding and strategize your next four-course meal.
-Yes, pinning can be the perfect way to spend some free time, but it can also be a great resource for daily needs and planning for the future.
+Pinterest has absolutely everything from fashion, to sports articles, to health, to arts and crafts ideas, to recipes and everything in between.
+You can design your dream home, plan your next vacation and strategize your high-class four-course meal.
+True, pinning can be the perfect way to spend some free time, but it can also be a great resource for daily needs and planning for the future.

 Now, we should take this moment to note that the original Pinterest target audience primarily consisting of female ages 25-54 — hence, the stereotype.
 However, Pinterest recently gave an update which showcased a shift in Pinterest demographics.